 Full-frame mirrorless cameras are definitely a hot topic right now, with nearly every major manufacturer looking to get a piece of the full-frame pie.
-Sony was first in the race with its A7 line that has proven to be immensely popular.
+Sony was first in the race with its A7 line which has proven to be immensely popular.
 While Fujifilm and Olympus are sticking to their crop sensor/medium format designs, Canon, Nikon, and Panasonic are all looking to try and steal market share from Sony.
 This Canon EOS R review centers around whether Canon’s offering is a worthy competitor or not.

 Looking Over the Canon EOS R

 The Canon EOS R might be Canon’s truly serious first attempt at a mirrorless camera.
 The M series was immensely disappointing for many mirrorless lovers, with the same 18 MP sensor as the T4i rehashed into a rather lackluster body with little lens selection and an adapter for M/EF-S that was prohibitively expensive for this price tier of the consumer.
-The EOS-R does still require an EOS R adapter to remain compatible with your Canon EF/EF-S lenses but the prosumer market it’s tailored to make it less of a prohibitive choice and more of a feature.
+The EOS-R does still require an EOS R adapter to remain compatible with your Canon EF/EF-S lenses but for the prosumer market it’s tailored to make it less of a prohibitive choice and more of a feature.

 30.3 MP Full-frame sensor

 Let’s be clear here; the resolution of the Canon EOS R is at a great spot.
 30 megapixels is a smart decision because it ensures users that want high-resolution files and good low light performance will be happy.
-The 40+ megapixel sensors of the Z7, D850, and other higher resolution full-frame sensors means the low light performance can be impacted by the relatively smaller pixels.
+The 40+ megapixel sensors of the Z7, D850, and other higher-resolution full-frame sensors means the low light performance can be impacted by the relatively smaller pixels.
 With a pixel area of

 28.69µm (vs 18.88µm2 for the Nikon Z7) the relatively large pixels of the EOS R improves low light performance without being strictly a low light shooter like the Sony A7SII.